 Quality gear, quality company

 The whole safari was very cheap, because of course I chose the cheapest budget company I could find.
-I was considering going with the second cheapest option, but when the cheapest option director mentioned the group would be me plus three ladies, it pretty much sealed the deal.
+I was considering going with the second cheapest option, but when the cheapest option director mentioned the group would be me plus three young ladies, it pretty much sealed the deal.
 Boy was that a mistake.

-My luck would put me with three British ladies who had never camped before.
+My luck would put me with three British gals who had never camped before.
 Never even slept in a tent either.
 And being a budget safari, we were putting up and taking down our own tents each night.
 Rather, that’s what supposed to happen.
 Instead, I was doing everything.
 And these are old-school canvas tents with broken poles and bent pegs.

 The first night I was showing them how to put up their tent and one said to me “But Mike, we don’t need to learn how to put up a tent.
 We never go camping.”
 One morning I even had to lend them my torch (they only had 1 between them), and pack my belongings in the dark.
 Then take down and put away my tent in the dark.
 And they still hadn’t even finished packing.
 But they learned something about camping and I learned something about patience, and we all got along in the end.